Rhodesia: Government and politics

 Although Southern Rhodesia never gained full Dominion status within the Commonwealth of Nations, Southern Rhodesians ruled themselves from the attainment of 'Responsible Government' in 1923.
 Its electoral register had property and education qualifications.
 Over the years various electoral arrangements made at a national and municipal level upheld these standards.
 For example, the franchise for the first Southern Rhodesian Legislative Council election in 1899 contained the following requirement:

 voters to be British subjects, male, 21 years of age and older, able to write their address and occupation, and then to fulfil the following financial requirements: (a) ownership of a registered mining claim in Southern Rhodesia, or (b) occupying immovable property worth £75, or (c) receiving wages or salary of £50 per annum in Southern Rhodesia.
 Six months' continuous residence was also required for qualifications (b) and (c).

 Following Cecil Rhodes's dictum of "equal rights for all civilised men", there was an implicit, albeit not an overt, racial component to the franchise, which effectively excluded a majority of native black people from the electorate via such means as property qualifications.

-Up until the 1950s, Southern Rhodesia had a vibrant political life with right and left wing parties competing for power.
-The Rhodesian Labour Party held seats in the Assembly and in municipal councils throughout the 1920s and 1930s.
-From 1953 to 1958, the prime minister was Garfield Todd, a liberal who did much to promote the development of the black community through investment in education, housing and healthcare.
-However, the government forced Todd from office because his proposed reforms were seen by many whites as too radical.